-The plan will include a vision statement, goals and boundary map.
-In accordance with the Johnson County 2018 Comprehensive Plan (Figure 1), the village plan will be considered by the Johnson County Planning and Zoning Commission and the Board of Supervisors.
+The plan includes a vision statement, goals and boundary map.
+In accordance with Iowa Code Section 335.5 and the Johnson County 2018 Comprehensive Plan (Figure 1), the village plan was considered by the Johnson County Planning and Zoning Commission and then by the Board of Supervisors.
 Unincorporated villages have a special place and value within the county's rural areas, having developed in conjunction with agricultural land uses or related services.
 Several goals within the comprehensive plan support appropriate development within unincorporated villages while balancing preservation goals (Appendix A).